queueit/ios-webui-sdk/README.md

     }
 }

-// This callback will be triggered when the user has been through the queue.
+// This callback will be called when the user has been through the queue.
 // Here you should store session information, so user will only be sent to queue again if the session has timed out.
--(void) notifyYourTurn: (QueuePassedInfo*) queuePassedInfo {
+-(void) notifyYourTurn:(QueuePassedInfo*) queuePassedInfo {
     NSLog(@"You have been through the queue");
     NSLog(@"QUEUE TOKEN: %@", queuePassedInfo.queueitToken);
 }

-// This callback will be triggered just before the webview (hosting the queue page) will be shown.
+// This callback will be called just before the webview (hosting the queue page) will be shown.
 // Here you can change some relevant UI elements.
 -(void) notifyQueueViewWillOpen {
     NSLog(@"Queue will open");
 }

-// This callback will be triggered when the queue used (event alias ID) is in the 'disabled' state.
+// This callback will be called when the queue used (event alias ID) is in the 'disabled' state.
 // Most likely the application should still function, but the queue's 'disabled' state can be changed at any time,
 // so session handling is important.
 -(void) notifyQueueDisabled {
     NSLog(@"Queue is disabled");
 }

-// This callback will be triggered when the mobile application can't reach Queue-it's servers.
+// This callback will be called when the mobile application can't reach Queue-it's servers.
 // Most likely because the mobile device has no internet connection.
 // Here you decide if the application should function or not now that is has no queue-it protection.
--(void) notifyQueueITUnavailable: (NSString*) errorMessage {
+-(void) notifyQueueITUnavailable:(NSString*) errorMessage {
     NSLog(@"QueueIT is currently unavailable");
 }

-// This callback will be triggered after a user clicks a close link in the layout and the WebView closes.
+// This callback will be called after a user clicks a close link in the layout and the WebView closes.
 // The close link is "queueit://close".
 Whenever the user navigates to this link, the SDK intercepts the navigation
 // and closes the webview.
 -(void)notifyViewClosed {
     NSLog(@"The queue view was closed.")
+}

+// This callback will be called when the user clicks on a link to restart the session.
+// The link is 'queueit://restartSession'.
+Whenever the user navigates to this link, the SDK intercepts the navigation,
+// closes the WebView, clears the URL cache and calls this callback.
+// In this callback you would normally call run/runWithToken/runWithKey in order to restart the queueing.
+-(void) notifySessionRestart {
+    NSLog(@"Session was restarted");
+    [self initAndRunQueueIt];
 }
 ```